Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 Solution:

-• Slice pieces uniformly.
+• Slice kielbasa into uniform pieces

-• Flip or shake halfway through cooking.
+• Flip or shake halfway through cooking

 Problem: Kielbasa Sticking to the Basket